MichaelChenGithub/MichaelChenGithub/README.md

   </a>
 </p>

-**Actively looking for U.S. on-site / hybrid roles · Remote opportunities with U.S. or Taiwan teams**
+** I am Actively looking for U.S. on-site / hybrid roles · Remote opportunities with U.S. or Taiwan teams**

 ## About